Tasneemhasanat97/Instagram-app-demo/README.md

-# Instagram - Part II
+# Instagram - Part I

 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!